City Mayors reports on local elections from around the world

 If you think your mayor is among the best in the world, nominate him or her now for the 2014 World Mayor Prize

-Portuguese government punished in local elections
+Labour punished in Dutch local elections